ninabarkat/knock-knock-client-server-pair/README.md

 # knock-knock-client-server-pair
-Java client &amp; server pair back and forthing 'knock-knock' jokes.
+Java client &amp; server pair back and forthing 'knock-knock' jokes using a socket.